 Figure: Production functions and the marginal product of capital.
-The example in Panel A satisfies the Inada conditions in Assumption 2, while the example in Panel B does not.
+The example in Panel A satisfies the Inada conditions in Assumption 2, while the example in Panel B does not ullet Recall that K depreciates exponentially at the rate δ , so where I(t) is investment at time t.